Please download our prospectus here.

 This worker is employed by Medway Council and visits the school regularly to check on children’s attendance and lateness.
 Contact will be made with the child’s family to discuss reasons should a pattern of lateness or non-attendance develop.

 If a child has injuries that cannot be explained or the school is concerned about aspects of a child’s behaviour Medway Council’s procedure for Child Protection will be followed.
-The Head and Assistant Head are designated Child Protection Officers.
+The Head and Deputy Head are designated Child Protection Officers.

 In order to achieve the school’s aims children are taught a broad and balanced curriculum covering all areas of the National Curriculum.
 All our curriculum policies and schemes are available for parents to view online or from the school office.